liguyon/42-curriculum/2-so_long/README.md

 ## Overview

 Kyky is transported during his sleep to a dungeon.
-Naked and powerless, he must climb the floors, avoiding skeletons and collecting gems to unlock the doors and escape.
+Naked and powerless, he must climb the floors, avoiding skeletons and collecting coins to unlock the doors and escape.

 ### Features
-- **Simple controls**: Kyky can move and shout insults.
+- **Simple controls**: Kyky can use his feets to run and hide.
+That's all.

 - **Skeletons are deadly**: Even a single attack from a skeleton can kill Kyky.
 He is only human after all.

 - **Patrolling enemies**: Enemies will patrol their assigned areas.
-If Kyky enters their line of sight, they will attack.
+If Kyky enters their line of sight, they will pursue him.

-- **Distract enemies**: Kyky is a certified thug.
-He can shout insults at enemies to distract and lure them.

 In so_long, touching enemies is fatal.
+The goal is to collect all the coins while staying hidden frome enemies.
 Use the game mechanics to your advantage to help Kyky escape and regain his dignity.

 ## Build